-started surfing in 1964.
+became aware of surfing in 1963.
 So what does that make me 100 years old?
 Pretty

 close.
 Put it this way, my life is clearly on the down side of the Big